bharrisau/wa-assoc-rules/rules.markdown

         majority of votes, but, if there no majority, the person presiding at the Committee meeting will have a casting vote in addition to his or her deliberative vote.
-    (4) At a Committee meeting TODO Committee members constitute a quorum.
+    (4) At a Committee meeting, absence of no more than two Committee members constitute a quorum.
     (5) Subject to these rules, the procedure and order of business to be followed at a Committee meeting must be determined by the Committee members present at the Committee meeting.